tim-gromeyer/tim-gromeyer.github.io/index.md

 Simple and fast HTML to Markdown conversion library with table support.

+To embed the documentation on this website would be a bit too overwhelming.
-You can read the documentation [here](https://software-made-easy.github.io/html2md/).
+Therefore you can find the documentation [here](https://tim-gromeyer.github.io/html2md/).

 <br>